alderhilldigital/gitbook-good-programming-practices/naming-conventions.md

 Programming languages have various elements that require being named for when they need to be referenced.
 It is best to maintained a standardised method when naming an element.
 These are known as a naming conventions.

 ## Types of Naming Convention

 There are some common industry naming conventions that are adopted in different ways across most programming languages.

 Upper case - All letters in upper case.
-Commonly used for keywords and constants e.g. SELECT
+Commonly used for keywords and constants e.g. UPPERCASE

 Lower case - All letters in lower case.
-Commonly used for variable types e.g. integer
+Commonly used for variable types e.g. lowercase

 Snake case - All lower case letters with words separated by an underscore.
-Adopted by many web languages. e.g. new\_function
+Adopted by many web languages. e.g. snake\_case

-Camel case -
+Kebab case - All lowercase letters with words separated by a hyphen e.g. kebab-case

-Kebab case
+Camel case - All lowercase letters except for any new words not including the first word e.g. camelCase